How to Know if You Are a Good Person

-It’s the environment that always gets in the way of this true self, she says.
+It’s the environment that tends to gets in the way of this true self, she says.
 For example, “Someone who was abused may develop a protective part that preemptively hurts others to protect the self.”
-In her practice, she doesn’t focus on terms like “good” or “bad”, instead shifting the focus to “encourage the [compassionate and curious] ‘self’ to feel safe enough to come out.”
+In her practice, she doesn’t focus on terms like “good” or “bad,” instead shifting the focus to “encourage the [compassionate and curious] ‘self’ to feel safe enough to come out.”

-In the video below, Dacher Keltner, a professor at University of California at Berkeley, cites a another study in which humans experienced pain when they saw others in pain.
-“It’s as if we’re wired to have the same experience of other people,” he says.
+In this video, Dacher Keltner, a professor at the University of California at Berkeley, cites another study in which humans experienced pain when they saw others in pain.
+“It’s as if we’re wired to have the same experience as other people,” he says.

 Again, instead of labeling people as good or bad, Keltner calls for a redefining of self-interest.

-He admits that 60% of the time, we are driven by “personal gratification” or “survival of the competitive”, but during the other 40%, “we’re really doing things for other people; we sacrifice and risk exploitation, and we still do it.”
-Helping others, he says, “actually becomes personally fulfilling and inspiring to engage in that work.”
+He admits that 60 percent of the time, we are driven by “personal gratification” or “survival of the competitive,” but during the other 40 percent, “we’re really doing things for other people; we sacrifice and risk exploitation, and we still do it."
+As he says, it “actually becomes personally fulfilling and inspiring to engage in that work.”

-Which is why, Somich says that the only person who can decide whether you are a good person is yourself.
+Which is why Somich says that the only person who can decide whether you are a good person is you.
 (Sorry, Avery!)
-While there are some external indicators that “can help cater to a favorable image of oneself as a ‘good person’...it really boils down to an honor code with oneself.”
+While there are some external indicators that “can help cater to a favorable image of oneself as a ‘good person’ ... it really boils down to an honor code with oneself.”